 PS – The Adidas Adipower is also a noteworthy deadlifting shoe.
 However, because of it's more narrow toe box and raised heel, they are more suitable for squats.
-But, there are lifters who like deadlifting in these as well.
+But, some lifters like deadlifting in these as well.

 My favorite deadlift shoes are the Nike Metcon 4 Premium Cross-Training shoes.
 They were initially created for CrossFit and functional fitness in mind but not specifically powerlifting.

 Nevertheless, powerlifters eventually recognized their value for both squats and deadlifts.
-As a result, they have achieved a wider audience in the powerlifting community as Nike deadlift shoes.
+As a result, they have achieved a broader audience in the powerlifting community as Nike deadlift shoes.
 They are great for beginner to advanced lifters.

 The base of the shoe has a slight heel-to-toe drop of 4 mm.
 As a result, these flat shoes are perfect for squats and deadlifts.

-In addition, the elastic outsole material gives phenomenal footing.
-It's a steady shoe as the Metcons achieve a strong fit around the foot because of Nike's Flywire feature.
+Also, the elastic outsole material gives phenomenal footing.
+It's a steady shoe as the Metcons achieve a secure fit around the foot because of Nike's Flywire feature.
 The Flywire thread, composed of Vectran or nylon, minimizes weight and maximizes support.

-This Flywire, along with the binding framework helps keep your foot secure and locked into place.
-Even though they do not have metatarsal straps, they still feel solid and grounded.
+This Flywire, along with the binding framework, helps keep your foot secure and locked into place.
+Even though they do not have metatarsal straps, they still feel stable and grounded.

 I know, because Nike Metcon 4 are the shoes I wear for squats and deadlifts.
 Switching from running shoes to deadlift shoes eliminated the knee pain I was experiencing on squats and deadlifts.
 This is why Nike Metcon 4 are great shoes for squats and deadlifts.
 I highly recommend them.